-“Seating” is what we call the process of choosing where a student sits within their section, and this process varies by each GTCYS orchestra and instrument.
-Seating decisions are not a ranking of students’ performance or playing ability, but incorporate many factors such as students’ musical preparation, performance, leadership skills, behavior, attendance, and being able to perform in different parts of each section.
+“Seating” is a term to describe where a musician sits within their orchestra section, and the process to decide seating varies by each GTCYS orchestra and instrument.
+Seating is not simply a ranking of musicians’ playing ability but can incorporate many factors including weekly musical preparation, leadership skills, behavior, attendance, and experience in different parts of each section.

 String sections in Concertino West and East, Camerata, Concert Orchestra, Philharmonic, and Symphony perform seating auditions at least once a semester.
-These auditions are not a competition, but allow students to develop important skills used in nearly all musical environments such as attention to detail, focused practice, meeting musical deadlines, and becoming more comfortable performing solo in front of others.
-GTCYS seating auditions are first and foremost a learning opportunity for students and provide them the opportunity to get feedback from musical professionals.
+These auditions are not a competition but allow students to develop important musical skills such as accountability, attention to detail, focused practice, ability to meet musical deadlines, and performing solo in front of others.
+GTCYS seating auditions are learning opportunities for students and provide them with experience and written feedback from musical professionals.

-For each seating audition, students are asked to prepare sections of their current GTCYS music in advance, then play for professional musicians in person during a selected rehearsal.
-If students are unavoidably absent, they may record a video at home and submit it for the seating judge to review.
-Each orchestra conductor uses the results of seating auditions to help determine seating for string sections, but conductors have the final decision on seating and reserve the right to change seating at any time during the season for any reason.
+For seating audition dates, students are asked to prepare sections of their current GTCYS music in advance then perform for professional musicians live during a selected rehearsal.
+If students are unavoidably absent, they have the option to record a video at home and submit it for the seating adjudicator to review.
+Each orchestra conductor uses the results of seating auditions to help determine seating orders for string sections, but conductors have the final decision and reserve the right to change seating at any time during the season for any reason.

-It is important to remember that orchestra is a group experience of musicians (rather than soloists) who each play a part in the greater whole.
-As Maestro Smith says, every GTCYS musician contributes mightily to the success of the orchestra, no matter where they are sitting.
+Every musician in an orchestra contributes in valuable ways regardless of where they are seated.
+It is important to remember that an orchestra is a collective of musicians (rather than soloists) who each play a part in the greater whole and overall musical success of the ensemble.

 Philharmonia East & West, and Sinfonia East & West